-Prior to the excavation of the Neolithic cemetery in Wādī Debay'ān a typology was established for all types of pre-Islamic burials found in Qatar (Fig. 3), which includes eight types according to their morphology (Cuttler, Al-Naimi & Tetlow 2013):
+Prior to the excavation of the Neolithic cemetery in Wādī Debayʿān a typology was established for all types of pre-Islamic burials found in Qatar (Fig. 3), which includes eight types according to their morphology (Cuttler et al. 2013):

-Types 1-4.
-The deceased is placed on the ground and covered with a tumulus of pebbles and sand.
+Types 1-4: the deceased is placed on the ground and covered with a tumulus of pebbles and sand.
 In all cases there is no burial pit.
 The differentiation of type is indicated by the presence or absence of different types of above-ground burial chambers:

-no chamber, just tumulus (Type 1);

-burial chamber constructed from upright slabs, with capstones (Type 2);

-burial chamber constructed from a low, dry-stone wall, with capstones (Type 3);
+No chamber, just tumulus (Type 1); Burial chamber constructed from upright slabs, with capstones (Type 2); Burial chamber constructed from a low, dry-stone wall, with capstones (Type 3) or without capstones (Type 4).

-constructed in a similar manner to Type 3, but without capstones in this case, just the tumuli on top (Type 4, not illustrated).

-Types 5-8.
-The deceased is placed inside a subterranean burial pit dug into the ground and covered with a tumulus of pebbles and sand, in all cases.
+Types 5-8: the deceased is placed inside a subterranean burial pit dug into the ground and covered with a tumulus of pebbles and sand, in all cases.
 The differentiation of type is determined by the presence and morphology of the burial chamber:

-no burial chamber (Type 5);
+No burial chamber (Type 5),

-no burial chamber but with capstones (Type 6);
+No burial chamber but with capstones (Type 6);

-burial chamber constructed from upright slabs placed vertically into the burial pit (Type 7);
+Burial chamber constructed from upright slabs placed vertically into the burial pit (Type 7);

-burial chamber constructed using a low, dry-stone wall over a burial pit, with capstones (Type 8);
+Burial chamber constructed using a low, dry-stone wall of over burial pit, with capstones (Type 8).
+In addition, smaller or circular burial pits may relate to burial in a "sitting" position (Type 8b, after Konishi et al. 1994).

-Fig. 3.
-Types of burial cairn in Qatar (after Cuttler, Al-Naimi & Tetlow 2013).
+Figure 3: Types of burial cairn in Qatar (after Cuttler et al. 2013)